 Between the two, furnaces are usually considered as the louder one than the heat pump.
 However, there are some models of furnaces that was designed to be much quieter than the traditional ones.
 On the other hand, heat pumps are known for their quiet operation and the newest innovation offers better noise insulation than before.

 Although heat pumps use less energy and reduce energy costs in the long run, initial installation costs tend to be higher.
+According to Sinclaire Home Services, a Franklin MA heating repair company, there are several factors that may affect the total cost of getting a heat pump including the size of your home and the pump’s rating.
 The cost of a heat pump itself is more than that of a furnace, but because it does two things, you will not have to pay separate installation costs for an air conditioner.

 Level of Warmth and Comfort